Illustration of a person navigating at a wayfinding sign

 How much time does being a trustee take?

 Each organisation will expect its trustees to spend a different amount of time on the role.
-The only way to find out is to ask the charity.

 • How many trustee meetings are there each year?